Salvatore Martinez: Positions and main activities

-As President of the Vatican Foundation, "International Center Family of Nazareth," on November 15 and 16 he intervened at the «World Tolerance Summit», held at the Armani Hotel in Dubai (UAE).
-The Conference, first worldwide Event on the theme of Tolerance, peace and of the cultural understanding of humanity, was promoted by the International Institute for Tolerance under the patronage of Sheikh Mohammed Bin Rashid Al Maktoum, UAE Vice President, Prime Minister and Emirate of Dubai, and attended by over 1,500 government leaders.
+As President of the Vatican Foundation, "International Center Family of Nazareth," on November 15 and 16, he intervened at the «World Tolerance Summit», and held at the Armani Hotel in Dubai (UAE).
+The conference, the first worldwide event on the theme of tolerance, peace and of the cultural understanding of humanity, was promoted by the International Institute for Tolerance under the patronage of Sheikh Mohammed Bin Rashid Al Maktoum, UAE Vice President, Prime Minister and Emirate of Dubai, and attended by over 1,500 government leaders.

-On January 2, 2018 he was nominated Personal Representative of the OSCE 2018 Chairperson-in-Office for Dimension 3, to "Combat Racism, Xenophobia and Discrimination, with a focus on Intolerance and Discrimination against Christians and members of Other Religions".
-The Organization for Security and Cooperation in Europe represents 57 Countries (Europe 44, Asia 11, USA and Canada, representing a population of over one billion) The mission of OSCE is articulated into 3 Dimensions: Politics - military Security; Economy and environment; Human rights.

-As part of the OSCE Representation, he was one of the promoters and organizers of the International Conference of Rome on the "Responsibility of States, Institutions and Individuals in the fight against Anti-Semitism in the OSCE area", scheduled within the framework of the Italian OSCE Presidency 2018, held in Rome on January 29, 2018 at the Ministry of Foreign Affairs and International Cooperation - Hall of International Conferences.
+On January 2, 2018, Martinez was appointed Personal Representative of the OSCE Chairperson-in-Office for combating racism, xenophobia, and discrimination, with special emphasis on religious intolerance.
+As part of the OSCE Representation, he was one of the promoters and organizers of the International Conference of Rome on the "Responsibility of States, Institutions and Individuals in the fight against Anti-Semitism in the OSCE area", scheduled within the framework of the Italian OSCE Presidency 2018, held in Rome on January 29, 2018 at the Ministry of Foreign Affairs and International Cooperation – Hall of International Conferences.

-He went on mission to Toronto in Canada, (October 1–2) - Montreal (October 3) - Ottawa (October 4–5), on a "joint visit" with the other two special Representatives of the OSCE Presidency, Rabbi Andrew Baker (for Antisemitism) and prof. Bulent Senay (for Islamophobia).
-The visit included several meetings and hearings with the main Representatives of government Institutions and of civil society.

-During the year 2018, within the OSCE context, he intervened as Speaker in the following international meetings: